treeverse/lakeFS/docs/reference/commands.md

 ```
   -h, --help        help for annotate
-  -r, --recursive   recursively list and annotate all entries under the given path
+  -r, --recursive   recursively annotate all entries under a given path or prefix
 ```